breuner/elbencho/contrib/mtelbencho/README.md

 challenge was the file size range needed to be considered -- there was simply not a single storage benchmarking tool that we knew of could meet our needs.
-The timely appearance of `elbencho` was really serendipity as it met our requirements perfectly.
+The timely appearance of `elbencho` was really a serendipity as it met our requirements perfectly.
 As a result, the ESnet/Zettar project concluded both timely and successfully.

 Believing what we learned and did during the project could be helpful